defenseunicorns-partnerships/argo-wf-zarf/README.md

 Most of the installation can be done via the tasks.yaml and `uds run` commands.
 Here are some good targets to start with:
 * `ci:up`: A clean installation including a k3d cluster and uds-slim-dev installation
 * `tests:template-up`: Deploys a hello world WorkflowTemplate
-* `tests:submit-workflow`: Submits a hello world workflow
+* `tests:submit-workflow`: Submits a hello world workflow using kubectl
+* `tests:server-token` : Gets a JWT for the server-api client
+* `tests:submit-api-workflow --set JWT={JWT}` Submits a workflow using the argo server (replace `{JWT}` with the actual token)
 * `ci:package-recycle`: Removes the package, rebuilds it, and redeploys it.
 * `ci:down`: removes everything and deletes the k3d cluster
 * `clean`: Cleans the directory of all build/test artifacts
 * `test`: Runs the full end-to-end test suite

 Run `uds run --list-all` to see all available tasks.
 Of note, if building your own zarf package, you need to include the `--components=dev-setup` flag in the `zarf package create` command in order to use minio vice AWS S3 storage.

+## Argo Server
+This deployment sets up a read-only installation of the Argo Server and exposes the host at `https://workflows.uds.dev` by default (actually `https://workflows.{DOMAIN}`).
+AuthService integration is a little spotty so you may need to navigate to user info and click login to trigger the redirects.

 ## Workflow specifics
 The `/test/workflows/` directory has a hello-world template and workflow to test the deployment.
 If a workflow is failing you can elect to keep the pod alive to look at logs by adding the field `spec.podGC.strategy` and setting it to `OnWorkflowSuccess` (the deployment defaults it to `OnPodCompletion`).